satnet-project/generic-client/docs/structureClient.rst

 .. py:function:: buildWindow(self)

     Static method in charge of creating the configuration window through a call from the SATNetGUI class.
-This method will get back the configuration values.
+This method will return the configuration values.

 +---------------+--------------------------+------------------------+
 | Module        | Class                    | Methods                |